OutSystems/docs-support/src/error/mabs/mabs-gen-40017.md

 ## Cause

-This error occurs when you generate an Android package with MABS 8 or higher because Gradle version 7.0 or higher no longer supports the use of "compile" to declare dependencies.
+This error occurs when you are generating an Android package with MABS 8 or higher because Gradle 7 or higher doesn't support `compile` as a way to declare dependencies.

 ## Impact